Can I install uPVC Windows in a Conservation Area?

 Article 4 directives don’t mean that you can’t replace your windows, but you might need to apply for planning permission to do so.
 Even minor changes to windows, such as replacing timber windows with uPVC styles, might require a full planning application if an Article 4 direction is in place.

-Navigating Article 4: Can I install uPVC windows in a conservation area?
+Navigating Article 4: uPVC windows for conservation areas

 The exact restrictions in place under Article 4 will vary from location to location, and the final decision on whether or not your planning permission will get approved will be made by a conservation officer.